 Graduate and professional students are now eligible to borrow under the PLUS Loan Program up to their cost of attendance minus other estimated financial assistance.
 The terms and conditions applicable to Parent PLUS Loans also apply to Graduate/Professional PLUS Loans.
-These requirements include a determination that the applicant does not have an adverse credit history, repayment beginning on the date of the last disbursement of the loan, and a fixed interest rate of 6.41%.
+These requirements include a determination that the applicant does not have an adverse credit history, repayment beginning on the date of the last disbursement of the loan, and a fixed interest rate of 7.21% with a loan origination fee of 4.292% for 2014-15.
+2015-16 rates will be set by the federal government in June 2015.
 Applicants for these loans are required to complete the Free Application for Federal Student Aid (FAFSA).
 They also must have applied for their annual loan maximum eligibility under the Federal Subsidized and Unsubsidized Stafford Loan Program before applying for a Graduate/Professional PLUS Loan.
 First-time Direct Graduate PLUS borrowers at Union must E-Sign the Direct Graduate PLUS Master Promissory Note at www.studentloans.gov and must complete Direct Grad PLUS Entrance Counseling.
 For each loan you request, you must obtain a Graduate PLUS pre-approval at www.studentloans.gov.

 This is a non-federal educational loan available through private lenders.
 The loan is borrowed by the student but generally requires a co-signer.
 The interest rate is variable and is set by the individual lender.
 Information regarding lenders that offer alternative loans is available online using Union's Online Lender List.